-On disposal of an equity investment, the difference between the carrying amount and sales proceed is recognised in profit or loss if there was no election made to recognise fair value changes in OCI.
-If there was an election made, any difference between the carrying amount and sales proceed amount would be recognised in OCI and transferred to retained profits along with the amount previously recognised in OCI relating to that asset.
+On disposal of an equity investment, the difference between the carrying amount and sale proceeds is recognised in profit or loss if there is no election made to recognise fair value changes in OCI.
+If there is an election made, any difference between the carrying amount and sales proceed amount would be recognised in OCI and transferred to retained profits along with the amount previously recognised in OCI relating to that asset.